daffainfo/ctf-writeup/TexSAW 2023/Superhuman Intuition/README.md

 > Note: The flag will be the date that the artist created their YouTube channel.
 The flag's format is texsaw{mm-dd-yyyy}.

 ## About the Challenge
-We have been given an image of a sculpture.
+We were given an image of a sculpture.
 First, we need to determine the artist who created the sculpture, and then we need to find their YouTube channel.

 ![sculpture](sculpture.jpg)